< Previous standard ^ Up a level ^ Next standard >

 Status

-Having run off the rails, the drafting project re-started in 2021.
+Having run off-the-rails in 2021, the drafting project re-started in 2024.

 Personal comments

 “Current usage of the term big data tends to refer to the use of predictive analytics, user behavior analytics, or certain other advanced data analytics methods that extract value from data, and seldom to a particular size of data set.
 "There is little doubt that the quantities of data now available are indeed large, but that's not the most relevant characteristic of this new data ecosystem."
 Analysis of data sets can find new correlations to "spot business trends, prevent diseases, combat crime and so on."
 Scientists, business executives, practitioners of medicine, advertising and governments alike regularly meet difficulties with large data-sets in areas including Internet searches, fintech, urban informatics, and business informatics.
-Scientists encounter limitations in e-Science work, including meteorology, genomics, connectomics, complex physics simulations, biology and environmental research.
+Scientists encounter limitations in e-Science work, including meteorology, genomics, connectomics, complex physics simulations, biology and environmental research.”

 Hopefully this standard will refer to others for the low-level and relatively conventional data security and privacy controls that apply to small and medium data, focusing instead on the high-level and novel aspects and processes that are unique to big data e.g.:

-• Strategic management of big data sets, big data systems etc., including governance arrangements to monitor and control the management and operational activities as a whole (e.g. overall programme as well as individual project management) and the business/strategy aspects and requirements (e.g. enormous financial investment in huge systems implies enormous expected returns);
+- Strategic management of big data sets, big data systems etc., including governance arrangements to monitor and control the management and operational activities as a whole (e.g. overall programme as well as individual project management) and the business/strategy aspects and requirements (e.g. enormous financial investment in huge systems implies enormous expected returns);

-• Architecture and design of big data systems - specifically the data security and privacy aspects including information risk assessment, compliance, ethics, data aggregation, inference, interconnectivity (both within and without the organisation), access controls, metadata management and security, resilience etc.;
+- Architecture and design of big data systems - specifically the data security and privacy aspects including information risk assessment, compliance, ethics, data aggregation, inference, interconnectivity (both within and without the organisation), access controls, metadata management and security, resilience etc.;

-• Operation and use of big data systems e.g. how to classify and segregate data and functions, how to determine/define and assign access rights/permissions, what privacy and security roles and responsibilities might be appropriate;
+- Operation and use of big data systems e.g. how to classify and segregate data and functions, how to determine/define and assign access rights/permissions, what privacy and security roles and responsibilities might be appropriate;

-• Maintenance and support of big data systems, including their security and privacy aspects;
+- Maintenance and support of big data systems, including their security and privacy aspects;

-• Capacity and performance management including the dynamics and challenges arising;
+- Capacity and performance management including the dynamics and challenges arising;

-• Incident management, change management and so on (adapting conventional processes for the big data environment).
+- Incident management, change management and so on (adapting conventional processes for the big data environment).

 Potentially, the standard could get into advanced/cutting-edge data/system security controls and privacy approaches involving artificial intelligence, instrumentation, anomaly and fraud detection, automated responses etc. ... but I suspect the standard’s initial release will be more basic, and it appears to be focused on the processes rather than technologies (we’ll see how that turns out in practice!).